Don’t become a tax resident in Spain: inquire about the Beckham Law

 Don't become a tax resident in Spain: request the Beckham Law

-What is the Beckham Law in Spain
+Key benefits of the Beckham Law in 2025

 A business man in Madrid wonders how much is non resident tax in Spain.